GeorgeBahaa/Data_Structure_Project/README.md

 Choose function you want to operate on XML file: Validate, convert Json, Compress, Decompress, Prettify.

+-validate
+to check if xml is valid or has an errors and correct these errors.
+-prettify
+to print prettified xml file and saved it on a file xml.
+-convert json
+to convert xml to json objects and save as josn file.
+-compress, minify and decompress to compress xml file to deacrease its size and saved as zip file then decompress this file

 ![WhatsApp Image 2023-02-02 at 00 51 01](https://user-images.githubusercontent.com/105325517/216461172-bea5ef6c-116e-4426-8037-6a5bf60adcff.jpg)

 representing the users data using the graph data structure: the XML file will represent the